-The average family of four can save just over £60 per month by reducing their food waste.
-That’s £720 a year!
+The average family of four can save £730 a year by reducing their food waste!
 Here are our top tips for reducing your food waste and pocketing the difference.

 1. Turn your fridge down

 The average fridge in UK homes is set to 7C, which is far too high for most foods, meaning they go off quicker and get wasted.
 Checking and changing your fridge temperature to 0–5C can make food last up to three extra days.
 Use this fridge thermometer tool to find out how to check and adjust your fridge temperature.

 Make a shopping list and stick to it!
 Don’t go food shopping when you’re hungry and you’ll find it easier to avoid impulse buys.
 Use a scan-as-you-shop device to keep an easy tab on how much you’re spending.
 Check the use by dates of everything you buy and be careful with offers such as BOGOFs (buy one get one free) as they encourage you to buy more.
 If you don’t eat the items in time, you’ll be left worse off than before.